-To follow the availability of an updated stock assessment for redfish anticipated for April-May 2021, Resource Management has requested peer-reviewed science advice on management measures to address the issue of redfish bycatch in the Northern shrimp fisheries that occur in SFAs 4- 6, EAZ and WAZ.
+To follow the availability of an updated stock assessment for redfish, DFO - Fisheries Resource Management has requested science advice on management measures to address the issue of redfish bycatch in the Northern shrimp fisheries that occur in SFAs 4- 6 the EAZ and WAZ.
 Science advice is requested in order to understand the potential impact of redfish removals on the health of the population in these areas.
-This work is anticipated to begin no earlier than Winter 2021.
+Scoping discussions regarding science advice are ongoing.
+Timelines regarding the provision of science advice are currently being discussed.

-DFO Resource Management will continue to monitor bycatch in the Northern shrimp fishery in the EAZ and neighboring shrimp management units to better understand the potential impact to harvesters and to the conservation of redfish stocks.
-In addition, DFO will consider support for industry initiatives to test innovative fishing techniques that may reduce future redfish bycatches, where appropriate.
+DFO - Fisheries Resource Management will continue to monitor bycatch in the Northern shrimp fishery in the EAZ and neighboring shrimp management units to better understand the potential impact to harvesters and to the conservation of redfish stocks.
+In addition, DFO will support further industry initiatives to test innovative fishing techniques that may reduce future redfish bycatches, and consider the possible use of these techniques in future management decisions, where appropriate.

 It is not yet clear whether future circumstances may suggest a need for further interim response.
-At the time of this submission, no further flexibilities beyond the 8 week pilot have been proposed or approved.

-Prepared by: Courtney D'Aoust, Fisheries Resource Management, Fisheries and Oceans Canada
+At the time of this submission, no further flexibilities have been proposed or approved.
+Prepared by: Erika Parrill, Fisheries Resource Management, Fisheries and Oceans Canada

-Date: February 4, 2021
+Date: October 19, 2021